 - The future of vehicle localization and mapping

-Simultaneous Localization and Mapping (SLAM) is a computational technology that allows autonomous vehicles to create a 3-D map of their environment, at the same time controlling their own position within the environment in real-time.
+Simultaneous Localisation and Mapping (SLAM) is a computational technology that allows autonomous vehicles to create a 3-D map of their environment, at the same time as controlling their own position within the environment in real-time.

 Basically,

-- Localization means identifying the vehicle's exact position.
+- Localisation means identifying the vehicle's exact position.

 - Mapping means creating a digital presentation of the surrounding.